Silver Brumby: Thowra

-Thowra

 Thowra is a creamy-silver stallion, son of the chestnut stallion Yarraman and the creamy mare Bel Bel.
 Being born in a storm, his dam named him after the Aboriginal word for 'wind' not only for the gale outside when he was born, but because she was worried he would have to be as fast as the wind to remain free from the tyranny of man.
 The majority of brumbies in the southern areas of Australia being black, bay, brown and grey, the appearance of a cream horse causes quite a stir among wild herds and humans alike.
 Thowra is met with open hostility from other horses, stallions in particular, while the men of the mountains quickly become obsessed with trying to capture him for his rarity.
 To survive, Thowra is forced to become more cunning than both horse and man.

-Though he is mentioned in nearly every Silver Brumby book, Thowra is only a main character in The Silver Brumby (and Silver Brumby Whirlwind), where he wins Golden for his mate, defeats the powerful stallion The Brolga, wins Boon Boon as his mate, and becomes King of the Cascade Brumbies.
-However, there is always the ever-present threat of man, and at the end of the first novel, Thowra is forced to pull off a seemingly suicidal trick to stay free.
+Though he is mentioned in nearly every Silver Brumby book, Thowra is only a main character in The Silver Brumby (and Silver Brumby Whirlwind), where he wins Golden for his mate, defeats the powerful stallion Brolga, wins Boon Boon as his mate, and becomes King of the Cascade Brumbies, but there is always the ever-present threat of man, and at the end of the first novel, Thowra is forced to pull off a seemingly suicidal trick to stay free.
 There is some indication that he can shapeshift into a white hawk and a whirlwind.
 In the rest of the series, he is an ancestor of nearly all of the protagonists, and often helps them (and others) on their respective journeys.